WaylonWalker/waylonwalkerv2/src/pages/blog/what-is-something-that-you-recently-learned-that-you-wish-you-would-have-learned-or-understood-earlier-1.md

 ***

 Mine is the python debugger.
 I was a long holdout thinking that print statements were sufficient.
 That was untill I started having errors crop up in functions that took minutes to run.
 The thing that I most notably wish I would have known about is post_mortem.
-I attached

 # Example